stephen-fox/reversing-notes/radare.md

 ```
 w foo @ 0x0804c03c
 ```
-## Rewrite the value of a registera
+## Rewrite the value of a register
 ```
 dr eax = 0xdeadbeef
 ```